 Include links

 Unless you are handing in a printed CV, your CV will probably be looked at on a computer.
-You can take advantage of this when you write a CV by including links to webpages that will further highlight how you would be an asset to the team.
+Take advantage of this when you write a CV by including links to webpages that will further highlight how you would be an asset to the team.

 For example, if you are applying for a job in graphic design, you can incorporate a link to your online portfolio.
 Do you have a LinkedIn profile?
 Make sure it’s up to date and then include a link to it in the “Personal details” section at the top of your CV.
 The job market is very competitive, and these added elements could be the difference between you getting called in for an interview or not.